 Bugs

-Score BarShows live Luminary Vanguard vs Rift Raiders field score without stealing the entire screen.
+Score BarShows live Luminary Vanguard vs Rift Raiders score in a compact top overlay.

 Understanding the Map